prurph/wdi_10_js_hw_frameworks_research/flight.md

 ### What's a component?
 A component is just a JS constructor with properties mixed into its prototype.
 All Flight components have basic functionality like event handling, and custom properties which describe their behavior.
-You can think of them as a model in a framework such as Angular, but unlike Angular a Flight component cannot be referenced directly.
+You can think of them just a little bit like a model in a framework such as Angular, but unlike Angular a Flight component cannot be referenced directly.
 It should not be confused with a factory or service in Angular since these are singletons, whereas instances of components are created by binding Flight components to DOM nodes (more on this shortly) but the component itself behaves as more of a constructor/prototype rolled into one.
+Instead of using a controller to talk to views and models, Flight's components ball up the attributes of models and the display functionality of views into a single entity.
+In this case changes in the "view" are effected by event-driven methods of a component which will change its corresponding DOM node somehow.

 Writing a component is fairly straightforward.
 The basic steps are: